1. Output information

 Timeliness refers to the lapse of time between publication and the period that the data relate to.
 Punctuality refers to the gap between planned and actual publication dates.

-There is a lag of 18 months between the end of the reference year, and the date at which the dataset for unexplained infant deaths is extracted.
-This is because the majority of unexplained deaths are certified by a coroner either with or without an inquest and it takes much longer for these deaths to be registered.
 The time lag means we have captured almost all of the unexplained infant deaths that occurred in the reference year.
 However, some deaths are still registered even later than 18 months after the end of the reference year.
-In recent years, this number of very late registrations has been small, with fewer than 10 additional deaths being registered after the current cut-off.
+In recent years, this number of very late registrations has been small, with fewer than 10 additional deaths being registered after the current cut-off, and these are not included in future Unexplained deaths in infancy publications.

 For more details on related releases, the GOV.UK release calendar provides 12 months’ advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, we will inform the public of the change and the reasons for it, as set out in the Code of Practice for Statistics.